CyberReaper00/pwsh-config/README.md

-Just the config file for my Powershell profile\n
+Just the config file for my Powershell profile

 Will add a detailed overview at some point